ryan-p-randall/monthly-planning-files/README.md

 #### front matter

 At the top of each file, you've got some basic [YAML](https://yaml.org)-formatted front matter with [metadata](http://www.language-archives.org/documents/gentle-intro.html) that you can easily search by either month number or the name of the month.
 This front matter also spells out some optional autocompletion "status" terms, all of which you can change.

-Since these are just text files and not actually processed by anything, it's not important for them to be in YAML format.
-I just followed that convention to make searchable front matter because I'm used to using [Jekyll](https://jekyllrb.com/), a program for making static websites used by GitHub, GitLab, and a bunch of other sites.
+Since these are ultimately just text files and not actually converted into web pages or anything, it's not important for them to be in YAML format.
+I've followed that convention to make searchable front matter mostly because I'm used to using [Jekyll](https://jekyllrb.com/), a program for making static websites used by GitHub, GitLab, and a bunch of other sites.

 #### wikilinks

 Below the front matter / metadata section, each file has links to other files in the `[[wikilink]]` format.
 You can put this type of link anywhere you want in a file.

 I treat the top of the file as a sort of index / breadcrumbs area, and I'll add other wikilinks anywhere else they're relevant.
 If you use the [wikilink package in Atom](https://atom.io/packages/wikilink) you can also follow these links with simple key commands.
+I don't often use the included [time log template](time-log-template.txt), but I do find it extremely useful on hectic days or ones where I'm easily distracted than usual.

 #### planning and review